danielscarvalho/AI-Books/README.md

 College-level AI (Artificial Intelligence) books:

 > With the recent hype of ChatGPT, we can note the rise of AI (artificial intelligence) "specialists"!! <br>
-> Here is my suggestion of college-level books to gain knowledge in AI and put the hads on:
+> Here is my suggestion of college-level books to gain knowledge in AI and put hads-on coding:

 - "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig
 <img src="https://m.media-amazon.com/images/I/517eliFnOHL._SX393_BO1,204,203,200_.jpg" width="400px">